GabeScott/standard-works-vault/General Conference/1976 April - A Living Prophet.md

 # A Living Prophet

-*By Loren C. Dunn - Of the Seventy*
+By Elder Loren C. Dunn - *Of the First Council of the Seventy*

 *Given in the April session of the 1976 General Conference*